Why Do We Like Watching Scary Films?

 “Studies by [researchers such as Zillman] have shown that there is a significant correlation between people who are accepting of norm-violating behavior and interest in horror movies.
 But that doesn’t explain why some viewers respond positively when the norm violators such as the sexual promiscuous teenage couple, the criminal, the adulterer – are punished and killed by the movie monster.
 This ‘enjoyment’ of the punishment of those that deserves it makes up the Dispositional Alignment Theory.
 We like horror movies because the people on screen getting killed deserve it.
 But this may give us insight into who the audiences want to see eat it but it’s not a clear picture of why horror films are popular in the first place.
 Another theory put forth by Marvin Zuckerman in 1979 proposed that people who scored high in the Sensation Seeking Scale often reported a greater interest in exciting things like rollercasters, bungee jumping and horror films.
 Researchers have found correlation but it isn’t always significant.
 Even Zuckerman noted that picking only one trait misses the fact that there are lots of things that draw people to horror films."

-Dolf Zillmann (along with James Weaver, Norbert Mundorf and Charles Aust) put forward The Gender Socialization theory in a 1996 issue the Journal of Personality and Social Psychology (and sometimes referred to as the ‘Snuggle Theory’.
+Dolf Zillmann (along with James Weaver, Norbert Mundorf and Charles Aust) put forward The Gender Socialization theory in a 1996 issue the Journal of Personality and Social Psychology (it's sometimes referred to as the ‘Snuggle Theory’).
 Zillman and his colleagues exposed 36 male and 36 female undergraduates to a horror movie in the presence of a same-age, opposite-gender companion of low or high initial appeal who expressed mastery, affective indifference, or distress.
 They reported that men enjoyed the film most in the company of a distressed woman and least in the company of a mastering woman.
 Women enjoyed the movie most in the company of a mastering man and least in the company of a distressed man.
 Hess says these findings don’t explain why some people go to horror films alone or what happens after adolescence.
-Finally, cultural historian David Skal has argued that horror films are simply reflect our societal fears.
+Finally, cultural historian David Skal has argued that horror films simply reflect our societal fears.
 As Hess notes:

 “Looking at the history of horror you have mutant monsters rising in 50s from our fear of the nuclear bogeyman, Zombies in the 60s with Vietnam, Nightmare on Elm Street as a mistrust in authority figures stemming from the Watergate scandals and Zombies again in the 2000s as a reflection of viral pandemic fears.
 But for as many horror cycles that fit the theory, there are many that don’t.
 And horror films work on a universal level crossing national boundaries while still working in different cultures."